Reviewing PlayAGS (AGS) and Its Competitors

 |2.58

-PlayAGS has a beta of 2.54, meaning that its share price is 154% more volatile than the S&P 500.
-Comparatively, PlayAGS’s peers have a beta of 0.28, meaning that their average share price is 72% less volatile than the S&P 500.
+PlayAGS has a beta of 2.54, suggesting that its share price is 154% more volatile than the S&P 500.
+Comparatively, PlayAGS’s competitors have a beta of 0.28, suggesting that their average share price is 72% less volatile than the S&P 500.

-88.9% of PlayAGS shares are owned by institutional investors.
-Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are owned by institutional investors.
-3.0% of PlayAGS shares are owned by company insiders.
-Comparatively, 12.0% of shares of all “Miscellaneous manufacturing industries” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+88.9% of PlayAGS shares are held by institutional investors.
+Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
+3.0% of PlayAGS shares are held by insiders.
+Comparatively, 12.0% of shares of all “Miscellaneous manufacturing industries” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary